 About the Journal

-"Problems of Infectious and Parasitic Diseases" is a collection of the National Centre of Infectious and Parasitic Diseases' scientific papers published in English, with periodicity two books a year.
+"PROBLEMS of Infectious and Parasitic Diseases" is a peer-reviewed journal of NCIPD's scientific papers published in English on paper and in digital form, with periodicity two books a year.

-The magazine received international acclaim and since 1997 has established itself as referenced edition in Exerpta Medica, and since 2008 - in SCOPUS.
+The journal received international acclaim and since 1997 has established itself as referenced edition in Exerpta Medica, and since 2008 - in SCOPUS.

 The National Center of Infectious and Parasitic Diseases (NCIPD) is a national institution with a status of scientific organization under the Bulgarian Ministry of Health.
 It's aim is to develop the scientific foundations of the fight against infectious diseases and methods of its implementation.
 This determines the intensive research on etiopathogenesis, immune reactivity, epidemiological features, laboratory diagnostics, treatment and immunoprophylaxis of bacterial and viral, including nosocomial, and parasitic infections.